Clorets

 Clorets is a line of chewing gum and mints made by Cadbury Adams.
 It was introduced in 1951.
 Clorets gum and candy contain Actizol, a proprietary ingredient that contains chlorophyll, which purportedly acts as an active ingredient to eliminate mouth odors.
-Clorets was originally owned by The Warner-Lambert Company under its Adams division until Pfizer took over in 2000.
-The Adams division was sold to Cadbury-Schweppes in 2003, which is now known as Cadbury Adams (later acquired by Kraft Foods).
+Clorets was originally owned by American Chicle, then by Warner-Lambert in 1962 under its Adams division until Pfizer took over in 2000.
+The Adams division was sold to Cadbury-Schweppes in 2002, which is now known as Cadbury Adams (later acquired by Kraft Foods).

 Clorets is widely available in South America, Central America, South Africa, West Asia and South-East Asia.
 The largest markets for Clorets are Mexico, Thailand, Egypt, Morocco and Japan.